dakimaru/ActiveHelper/README.md

 ActiveHelper
 ============
-<h1>ActiveHelper Webapp to connect volunteers with organizations.</h1>
+ActiveHelper Webapp to connect volunteers with organizations.